Skilled Hartford Wage and Hour Lawyers

 The time limit to file an unpaid wages claim under the FLSA is three years for willful violations and two years for all other claims.
 Therefore, an employee can win a judgment for unpaid wages dating back two years from the date of filing (or three if the violation was willful).

 Protect your company from employee compensation claims

 Expanding state and federal wage and hour regulations have made employee compensation the subject of a growing number of lawsuits directed at employers.
 The nature of these claims and the availability of attorney fee awards in some cases have made the wage and hour field ripe for extremely costly collective and class action cases.
-Our firm’s attorneys have the in-depth knowledge of current wage and hour laws on the federal and state levels to keep your company compliant and minimize your risk of liability.
+Our very capable Hartford Wage and Hour Attorneys have the in-depth knowledge of current wage and hour laws on the federal and state levels to keep your company compliant and minimize your risk of liability.
 We also routinely defend employers in wage and hour claims when they arise, applying innovative and cost-effective strategies to achieve positive results.

 To find out more about how Siegel O’Connor can help protect your company from wage and hour claims, please contact one of our employment law attorneys.